Well, wouldn’t you know it? You’ve got the time finally to attack the lawn you’ve been meaning to get to and what happens? Nothing.

 Yet, regardless of all your planning, your trusty electric mower just won’t start.

 Okay, maybe that’s all a bit dramatic.
 Perhaps you just figured it was as good a time as any to hit the lawn with a well-deserved trim.
-Or maybe there’s a storm coming through and you wanted to get the mowing done before the grass became saturated for a few days.
+Or maybe there’s a storm coming through and you wanted to get the mowing done before the grass gets saturated.

 Regardless of the circumstances, the main thing is your mower isn’t cooperating, so there’s not going to be any mowing until you figure out what the issue is.
 That’s the dramatic part.